richardbiely/gaia-ecs/README.md

 ### Single-header
 Gaia-ECS is shipped also as a [single header file](https://github.com/richardbiely/gaia-ecs/blob/main/single_include/gaia.h) which you can simply drop into your project and start using.
 To generate the header we use a wonderful Python tool [Quom](https://github.com/Viatorus/quom).

-In order to generate the header use the following command inside your root directory.
+To generate the header use the following command inside your root directory.
 ```bash
 quom ./include/gaia.h ./single_include/gaia.h -I ./include
 ```